 Tough turkey breast is often a result of overcooking or cooking at too high temperatures.

 Turkey breast can become tough and dry when the meat is dehydrated at lower temperatures or when high heat draws out the moisture in the turkey.
-As turkey is a type of white meat, it's low in moisture, fat, and collagen, which can contribute to a tougher texture.

 For this reason, I recommend cooking at a slightly shorter time per pound than some recipes.
-You can always cook your turkey a bit more if necessary, but you can’t undo over cooking.
-It is important to remember that the turkey will experience carry over cooking as it rests, so you want to take this into account when determining whether your turkey is done or not.
+You can always cook your turkey a bit more if necessary, but you can’t undo overcooking.
+It is important to remember that the turkey will experience carryover cooking as it rests, so you want to take this into account when determining whether your turkey is done or not.

 How can I make dry turkey better?

 If you find your turkey is tough after cooking, there are a few ways to help salvage it.
 Brushing the carved turkey with warmed chicken stock or broth, or even a bit of melted unsalted butter, can add some moisture back into the meat.
-However, it's crucial not to overdo it.

 Allowing the turkey to rest before carving it can also make a difference.
 Carving the breast against the grain rather than with it can make the meat seem less tough and dry.